 Essential oils have long been known as deterrents for insect pest control.
 Essentria IC-3, a commercial product, goes further and contains a blend of oils in spray form to hit pest targets directly.

 The knock-down reaction is quick, and death follows rapidly.
-Although this product is effective against many pests, it is safe to use where there are children, pets, or livestock nearby.
+Although this product is effective against many pests, it is safe to use with children, pets, or livestock nearby.

-Diluted and sprayed, you can use it indoors and outside on a wide variety of insect pests, including cut worms and adult moths.
+Diluted and sprayed, you can use it indoors and outside on various insect pests, including cut worms and adult moths.

-This spray for cutworms is a unique blend of rosemary oil, peppermint oil, and geraniol.
+This cutworm spray is a unique blend of rosemary, peppermint, and geraniol.

 16. Epsom Salt

-Epsom salt is great for killing soft-bodied pests in your garden.
+Epsom salt is also excellent for killing soft-bodied pests in your garden.
 Its abrasive texture will scratch their soft bodies, which will cause dehydration, leading to death.

 To use Epsom salt for cutworms, sprinkle some around the base of your plants.
-This will prevent them from crossing over.
+It will prevent them from crossing over.

 17. Spinosad

-Spinosad, a natural pesticide, is effective against many different types of harmful garden insects.
+Spinosad, a natural pesticide, is effective against many harmful garden insects and pests.
 This treatment is available in ready-to-use spray form.

 Spinosad insecticide kills cutworms.
-It acts by paralyzing the larvae, preventing feeding, and breaking the life cycle of the pests.
+It paralyzes the larvae, prevents feeding, and breaks the pests’ life cycle.

-But it has the disadvantage of being toxic to honeybees, one of nature’s essential pollinators.
-If, however, it is sprayed in the evening and allowed to dry at times when bees are inactive, the product can be applied safely and effectively.
+However, it has the disadvantage of being toxic to honeybees, one of nature’s essential pollinators.
+Therefore, spray it in the evening and allow it to dry when bees are inactive.

 Takeaway

-Checking at night for a cutworm infestation and applying one or more of the natural methods above should help avoid future attacks on plants.
+Checking at night for a cutworm infestation and applying one or more of the natural methods above should help avoid future plant attacks.

 Add comment